Non-commercial imports of dogs, cats and ferrets from non-EU countries

 The original vaccination certificates (or certified copies of these) must be attached to the veterinary certificate.
 The original documents must also contain details of the animal’s identification tagging.

-If the pet is originally from an EU country and is accompanied by a pet passport with the entries required for importation (parts I-IV and if necessary VII), the pet passport replaces the veterinary certificate, in case the animal has not been rabies-vaccinated in the third country.
+If the pet is originally from an EU country and is accompanied by an EU-pet passport with the entries required for importation (parts I-IV and if necessary VII), the pet passport replaces the veterinary certificate, in case the animal has not been rabies-vaccinated in the third country.
 If a booster vaccination has been given in a non-EU-country, the animal needs a separate health certificate (Annex I), because a non-EU-veterinarian is not allowed to mark any vaccinations in the EU-pet passport.

 Prior to importation, importers must check whether any EU safeguard measures apply to the import country.